 An unexpected death is devastating, especially when caused by the negligence of another party.
 Whether the loss occurred due to an auto accident, through the use of a defective product, medical malpractice, a construction accident or another cause, the wrongful death lawyers at Koonz McKenney Johnson & DePaolis LLP can assist you at this painful time.

-Our Fairfax wrongful death lawyers have the extensive knowledge and skills needed to seek compensation on your behalf.
+Our Northern Virginia wrongful death lawyers have the extensive knowledge and skills needed to seek compensation on your behalf.
 Contact us to schedule a free consultation today.

 Each state has a unique statutory definition of wrongful death, but most are in the same vein: a death that arises from the wrongful act of another.
 You might have a wrongful death claim in Virginia if the recent death of your loved one meets the definition under the Code of Virginia section 8.01-50.
 This law states that survivors may have an action for wrongful death if the wrongful act, neglect or default of any person or entity caused the death.
 As a general rule, if the deceased person would have had the right to file a personal injury claim, survivors will have the right to file for wrongful death.

 The Causes of Death That Can Lead to Wrongful Death Civil Actions